sbgraves237/radioMonitor/README.md

 * 0_8.
 Replace RECORD_SECONDS with RECORD_MINUTES in 0_7, make the other obvious corresponding adjustments, and put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_7.

 * 0_9.
+Make the default RECORD_MINUTES=60.

-Change copyright to a standard software license that's free for noncommercial uses.
+* 0_10.
+Change copyright to a standard software license that's free for noncommercial uses with a def

 * 1_0.
-Release the version from 0_9 after testing.
+Release the version from 0_10 after testing.

 * 2_0.
 Modify version 1_0 to record two sources: source and broadcasted.